I've never looked more nerdy in my entire life.

-After a long rest, I decided to go for another drive, and I found a fair!
 I watched a couple of frisbee dog shows, a few fair rides that brought back memories of my elementary school days, some hot air balloons, and a super fun concert by a cosplaying 80s cover band.
 It was all free, and I was able to access nearly the entire location on my rolling walker.

 Some of the following vids are very loud.
 Consider yourself warned.